Lance0404/my_resume/lance_resume.md

 ### FST Network
 * **Senior Software Developer** _June 2021 - August 2021_
-    - Joined a team that develops a data mesh software with Rust which was orchestrated with kubernetes.
+    - Joined a team that develops a data mesh software with Rust which was orchestrated with Kubernetes.
     - Developed a FTP client feature with async_ftp crate .
     - Developed RESTful APIs that get data from Postgresql with sqlx crate.
     - Developed gRPC APIs that communicate between microservices with the tonic crate.

 ### Wistron ITS
-* **Senior DevOps Engineer** (Contractor of Bioclinica, a US company provides clinical imaging solution) _Nov 2020 - May 2021_
+* **Senior DevOps Engineer** (Contractor of Bioclinica, a US company providing clinical imaging solution) _Nov 2020 - May 2021_
     - Continuously optimizing the CICD process of two Npm-managed Javascript web applications.
     - Maintained CICD processes that mainly covers build, test, publish, git tagging and deployment to AWS.
     - By using AWS Codebuild with docker images as concurrent Jenkins slaves, Jenkins jobs are scalable.